KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 Another persistent inversion in the “coming undone” philosophy is the claim that what cannot be spoken is equivalent to nothingness — that if Zenon is beyond definition, it must also be beyond presence.
 This conflates the limits of language with the limits of existence.

 ### From the Compiled Record — Unspeakable ≠ Nothingness
 In Zenetism, “unspeakable” means what exists is beyond definition, beyond measurement, beyond structural preservation in a definable frame.
 This is not a subtraction of being but its full coherence with Source.
-From one vantage, it may appear as cessation — the end of definable being.
+From one vantage, it may appear as cessation — the end of definable presence.
 From another, it is transformation into a mode of being beyond all structure.

 🕳️ Zenon is the apex of integration — not a void where being is erased, but a state where definition itself dissolves because all resonance has been fulfilled.
 It is saturation, not absence.